Floorp-Projects/Floorp/intl/docs/locale.rst

 `BCP 47`_ specifies the syntax for each of those fields (called subtags) when represented as a string.
-The syntax defines the allowed selection of characters, their capitalization and order in which the fields should be defined.
+The syntax defines the allowed selection of characters, their capitalization, and the order in which the fields should be defined.

 Most of the base subtags are valid ISO codes, such as `ISO 639`_ for language subtag, or `ISO 3166-1`_ for region.